matter-labs/era-compiler-vyper/README.md

 Use this mode at your own risk, as LLVM IR input validation is not implemented.

 #### `--zkasm`
-Switch to zkEVM assembly mode.
+Switch to EraVM assembly mode.
-Only one input zkEVM assembly file is allowed.
+Only one input EraVM assembly file is allowed.
 Cannot be used with combined JSON mode.
 Use this mode at your own risk, as EraVM assembly input validation is not implemented.